Tyrant Books: History

 Tyrant Books was created to publish books less suited to large publishing houses, often because of their non-mainstream appeal.
 Giancarlo DiTrapano is quoted in the Los Angeles Review of Books as saying: "It would have taken forever for me to do anything I wanted to do [working for a traditional publishing house], but I had a little money, so I started a press."

 In 2006, he founded New York Tyrant Magazine, which published "writers the big houses refused to touch".
-The magazine was put on hiatus until December 2016, when it was brought back as an online journal, with Dr. Jordan Castro as the editor.
+The magazine was put on hiatus until December 2016, when it was brought back as an online journal, with Jordan Castro as editor.

 In 2009, the magazine marked the beginning of the publication's transition to book publishing when it published 500 copies of the novella Baby Leg by Brian Evenson.

 In 2013, Tyrant Books partnered with Fat Possum Records after DiTrapano met with Matthew Johnson, owner of Fat Possum Records.
 Johnson developed an interest in saving the publishing house — which was struggling financially — and became 50 percent owner.
 He took over the business aspects of Tyrant Books while DiTrapano was freed to focus more on the editorial side of the business.

 In 2014, Tyrant Books published Preparation for the Next Life by Atticus Lish, winner of the 2015 PEN/Faulkner Prize for fiction.
 As of January 2015, the book had sold 15,000 copies.

 DiTrapano, a native of Charleston, West Virginia, died in March 2021, at the age of 47.